About Me

 ICF and CPD certified Somatic Trauma Informed Coaching Certification through The School of Trauma Informed Positive Psychology (Caroline Strawson)

-In progress: ICF and CPD certified Narcissistic Trauma-Informed Coaching through The School of Trauma Informed Positive Psychology
+ICF and CPD certified Narcissistic Trauma-Informed Coaching through The School of Trauma Informed Positive Psychology

-In progress: Narcissistic Abuse Specialist Certification through The School of Trauma Informed Positive Psychology
+Narcissistic Abuse Specialist Certification through The School of Trauma Informed Positive Psychology

-In progress: Level I C-DGS Specialist Training, Deconstructing Gaslighting Certification
+C-DGS Specialist, Deconstructing Gaslighting Certification

 Affiliated with Catholics for Family Peace